XB-1 is a critical step toward mainstream supersonic travel

 XB-1’s intakes provide stable, consistent airflow for its engines across a variety of speeds and conditions.
-Software-controlled variable compression ramps position shockwaves precisely, allowing efficient operation throughout the flight envelope.
+Our wind tunnel test data successfully matched our performance prediction tools at speeds up to Mach 2.2.

 Full speed ahead

-XB-1’s wing requires a high-precision composite structure capable of operation above 300°F. Fabrication is a multi-step process starting with foam molds, precision-machined polyurethane masters, and autoclave-cured carbon skin molds.
+XB-1’s wing consists of a high-precision composite structure capable of operation above 300°F. Fabrication is a multi-step process starting with precision-machined polyurethane masters and autoclave-cured carbon skin molds.

-XB-1 is powered by three General Electric J85-15 engines, adapted by Boom for Mach-2.2 operation.
-Already tested with sustainable alternative fuels, XB-1 and Overture can operate with environmentally-friendly low-carbon jet fuel.
+XB-1 is powered by three General Electric J85-15 engines that have been tested for safe operation throughout the supersonic envelope.
+Extensive engine testing demonstrates that XB-1 and Overture can operate with environmentally-friendly low-carbon jet fuel.